awsdocs/amazon-cloudfront-developer-guide/doc_source/CreateURLPerl.md

 EXAMPLE
 ```

-For more information about the command line switches and features of this toolee the comments in the Perl source code, which is included in the next section\.
+For more information about the command line switches and features of this tool, see the comments in the Perl source code, included in the next section\.

 See also
 + [Create a URL Signature Using PHP](CreateURL_PHP.md)